Sexual harassment: Post-complaint retaliation and backlash

-Retaliation and backlash against a victim are very common, particularly a complainant.
-Victims who speak out against sexual harassment are often labeled troublemakers who are on their own "power trips", or who are looking for attention.
+Retaliation and backlash against a victim are very common, particularly against a complainant.
+Victims who speak out against sexual harassment are often labeled troublemakers who are on their own "power trips" or who are looking for attention.
 Similar to cases of rape or sexual assault, the victim often becomes the accused, with their appearance, private life, and character likely to fall under intrusive scrutiny and attack.
 Excuses for victim blaming include clothing and behavior.
 They risk hostility and isolation from colleagues, supervisors, teachers, fellow students, and even friends.
 They may become the targets of mobbing or relational aggression.

+2011 Edmonton protest against the victim blaming of rape and sexual assault survivors.

-Women are not necessarily sympathetic to other women complainants who have been sexually harassed.
+Women are not necessarily sympathetic to other women who have been sexually harassed.
 If the harasser was male, internalized sexism (or jealousy over the sexual attention towards the victim) may encourage some women to react with as much hostility towards the complainant as some male colleagues.
 Fear of being targeted for harassment or retaliation themselves may also cause some women to respond with hostility.
 For example, when Lois Jenson filed her lawsuit against Eveleth Taconite Co., the women shunned her both at work and in the community—many of these women later joined her suit.
-Women may even project hostility onto the victim in order to bond with their male coworkers and build trust.
+Women may even project hostility onto the victim to bond with their male coworkers and build trust.

+Art about women's objectification, inspired by an online comment criticizing a woman who had been harassed.